SideStore/Altcon/README.md

 ~~The pairing file you'll need for Sidestore is available in `/var/lib/lockdown/*.plist` (on your host system).~~

 The only thing that isn't included in this container is the ability to wifi refresh with AltServer-linux.
 However because Sidestore doesn't need this, i don't see the need to include this.
+I helped Powenn once where he couldn't get wifi refresh to work.
+Make sure to instal in that case avahi-daemon and make sure it's enabled and running.
+This is unrelated to Altcon.

 ## How to run Altcon only